 Small business loans are an option to get funding in Iowa.
-A small business loan usually requires that you go through a bank or credit union.
+A small business loan can be offered by a bank, credit union, or online lender.
 You receive financing based on factors like creditworthiness.
 Then you pay the loan back, with interest over the set term.
-Some people prefer small business loans as opposed to loans through investors because they can retain full control of their business.
+Some people prefer small business loans as opposed to financing from investors because they can retain full control of their business.

 Here are some Iowa small business loan options:

 The above information is for the Lendio Business Term Loan.

 Lendio is the largest small business loan marketplace in the U.S. with 300+ lenders.
 The application process can be completed online in 15 minutes with no fee or obligation.
 If approved, funds can be made available in as little as 24 hours.